egbodofo/solid-php/solid/README.md

 5) D - Dependency Inversion Principle (<a href='5-dependency-inversion-principle/5-dependency-inversion-principle.php'>DIP</a>)

     Entities must depend on abstractions not on concretions.
 It states that the high level module must not depend on the low level module, but they should depend on abstractions.
+Dependencies must be done on interfaces or on abstract classes rather than on "concrete" classes.